camunda/camunda-docs-manual/content/reference/cmmn11/tasks/case-task.md

 # Exchange Variables

-The Camunda custom extensions elements `in` and `out` allow to exchange variables between the case task (in a case instance) and the case instance that it creates: `in` elements of a case task map variables of the calling case to input variables of the launched case instance and `out` mappings of a case task map output variables of the called case instance to variables of the calling case, e.g.,
+The Camunda custom extensions elements `in` and `out` allow to exchange variables between the case task (in a case instance) and the case instance that it creates: `in` elements of a case task map variables of the calling case to input variables of the launched case instance and `out` mappings of a case task map output variables of the called case instance to variables of the calling case, e.g.,:

 ```xml
 <caseTask id="checkCreditCase" name="Check credit" caseRef="checkCreditCase">